ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento_optimized_stacks/magento1/wpinsubdir.md

 If you have Wordpress in a sub directory within your document root you will need to edit your domains Nginx configuration (Example: /etc/nginx/conf.d/example.com.conf).

 For this example we have Wordpress in the sub directory /var/www/vhosts/example.com/htdocs/wp/.
-You need to repace the two instances of <replacemebackend> with the PHP-FPM configuration pool name (This should be defined at the top of your Nginx configuration file)
+You need to replace the two instances of <replacemebackend> with the PHP-FPM configuration pool name (This should be defined at the top of your Nginx configuration file)

 ```bash
 location ~ ^/wp/ {